ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 Reference:

-: This document
+: This document and {{?I-D.kinnear-webtransport-http2}}

-## QUIC Transport Parameter Registration
+## HTTP/3 SETTINGS Parameter Registration

-The following entry is added to the "QUIC Transport Parameter Registry" registry established by [QUIC-TRANSPORT]:
+The following entry is added to the "HTTP/3 Settings" registry established by
+[HTTP3]:

-The `http3_transport_support` parameter indicates that the specified HTTP/3 connection is WebTransport-capable.
+The `SETTINGS_ENABLE_WEBTRANSPORT` parameter indicates that the specified HTTP/3 connection is WebTransport-capable.

+Setting Name:

+: ENABLE_WEBTRANSPORT

 Value:

-: 0x????
+: 0x???? (currently H2 draft uses 0xFB)

-Parameter Name:
+Default:

-: http3_transport_support
+: 0

 Specification: